IT Careers

 2 Cisco Certifications for Senior Systems Administrators

 Salary impact of earning Cisco professional-level certs: Huge.
-Obviously if the company you work for (or want to work for) doesn’t rely on Cisco networking technologies, a Cisco cert may not be essential.
-But for team leads working on network devices of incredible depth and complexity, the training required to pass the difficult Cisco professional certs will prepare you for all the problems and issues that could come up throughout your career.
+Obviously, if the company you work for (or want to work for) doesn’t rely on Cisco networking technologies, a Cisco cert may not be essential.
+However, for team leads working on network devices of incredible depth and complexity, the training required to pass the difficult Cisco professional certs will prepare you for all the problems and issues that could come up throughout your career.

 3 VMware Certifications for Senior Systems Administrators

-Like Cisco, VMware also issues certifications that prove mastery of their technology and solutions.
-Also like Cisco, VMware has a range of certs categorized both by the level of expertise required and the subject matter.
-We recommend a VCAP — VMware Certified Advanced Professional — in the field that best suits the work you and your team perform as a senior systems administrator.
+We recommend a VCAP — VMware Certified Advanced Professional — in the field that best suits your and your team's work as a senior systems administrator.
 Three in particular that would apply to many organizations are the VCAP Data Center Virtualization (VCAP-DCV Deploy), the VCAP Cloud Management and Automation (VCAP-CMA Deploy), and VCAP Network Virtualization (VCAP-NV Deploy).

 Puppet Certified Professional for Senior Systems Administrators